Miladkhoshdel/llm-chat-cli/README.md

-# LLM Chat CLI
+# LLM Code Review CLI

-A Python command-line chatbot that communicates with an LLM through an OpenAI-compatible API.
-Responses are streamed to the terminal as they are generated, and conversation history is preserved for the current session.
+A Python command-line code-review assistant that runs Flake8 against a project and uses an LLM through an OpenAI-compatible API to explain and prioritize the findings.
+The project also includes an interactive, streaming chat interface.

 ## Features